n132/Libc-GOT-Hijacking/README.md

 # Todo
 - Provide the one\_gadget version
     - Only modify 0x10 bytes (gadget1 + one_gadget)
-- Fix it for latest glibc
+- Fix it for the latest Glibc

 [0]: ./Post/README.md
 [1]: ./Pre/README.md